-The need for developing bio-prosthetic or artificial ovary
+The need for developing a bio-prosthetic or artificial ovary

 Pioneering work towards developing an artificial ovary